Programs and Lectures

 Herbology 101 / Fun with Herbs - A general program that details a variety of topics including the use, growing and care of herbs with information on using your herbal harvest.
 It is perfect general program for those who are curious about herbs but do not know where to start and those wanting to plant to put herbs in their garden.

 Be an Herbal Gourmet -- By adding even the most basic herbs to your culinary palette, you can make your cooking more interesting, delicious, and enjoyable.
 Also adding herbs can enhance flavors and allow for more healthful cooking.
 It is easy to create herb mixtures to replace salt in food.
 This and other tips for using herbs to cook with everyday are included in this lecture.
 The discussion includes flavor families, what herbs to use with certain dishes, and how to create herbal vinegars, butters and other items which can add herb flavors to cooking when herbs themselves are not appropriate.

-Giving Away Your Bounty -- Making Gifts from Herbs (and version 2) -- Creating special gifts with the fruits of your garden is easy and relatively inexpensive.
-This demonstration lecture includes how to make and create various gift items using herbs.
-There are culinary blends, vinegars, bath items, and special scented items for fragrance or bath.
+Crafting Gifts with Herbs - Using herbs to create special scented and edible gifts is fun, inexpensive, and easy.
+In this program participants learn steps to craft various gifts for men and women with fresh and dried herbs and other plant materials.
+There are culinary blends, vinegars, baking mixes, simple potpourri, cocktail ingredients, and special scented items for fragrance or bath.
 Tips on gift wrapping and presentation are also included.
-Potpourri is explained, but not demonstrated.
 No additional fee is required unless a full demonstration of all steps in creation of items is desired.
-There are two different versions of this program available to match seasons and holidays, so it can be repeated to the same audience.
+There are several versions of this program available to match seasons and holidays, so it can be repeated to the same audience.